Rosemount 644 Temperature Transmitter Decoder

 The decoder does not pretend to know the measurement.
 It states plainly that the sensor type, range, and span are configured separately and points at the assemble-to option and the Configuration Data Sheet.

-Every option carries its PDS page and a confidence label.
-Rail-only rows are explicitly cited to the rail PDS so the two-document sourcing is transparent.
+Supported rows carry their local PDS page and a confidence label.
+Rail rows are explicitly tied to the separate rail PDS so the two-document source boundary is visible.

 PDF and CSV export